<script src="https://email@example.com&size=128"> </script>

 The XML API costs $10 per 1,000 calls, which is 1 cent per call.
 This is payable via paypal, and we're happy to discuss discounts with bigger clients (1 million calls+).
 This is entirely flexible and you can do whatever you want with it, and don't need to attribute us, or give us a link back.

-The images returned by this service remain the copyright of Google,
+The images returned by this service remain the copyright of their respective providers,

-and are hosted on Google servers.
+and are hosted directly on provider's servers.
 The scenarios

 defined in this website would fall under the 'fair use' clause of copyright